Type 94 armoured train

-The Type 94 Armoured train was built in 1934 and used by the Imperial Japanese Army forces during World War II.
+The Type 94 armoured train was built in 1934 and used by the Imperial Japanese Army forces during World War II.
 It originally consisted of 8 cars and later added an additional car, for a total of 9.
 For armament, it had two Type 14 10 cm AA guns and two Type 88 75 mm AA guns.
-The armored train was part of the 1st Armoured Train Unit in Manchuria.
+The Type 94 armoured train was part of the 1st Armoured Train Unit in Manchuria.